MaNemoj01/inspire-me/README.md

 *Daily dose of inspiration quotes provided by [ZenQuotes API](https://zenquotes.io/) and images by [Unsplash](https://unsplash.com/).*

-> Live the moment for the moment.
+> We suffer for the simple reason that suffering is biologically useful.
+It is nature's preferred agent for inspiring change.
-> -- Michael Jordan
+> -- Mark Manson